samskivert/website/blog/content/2018/11/pim-samsara.md

 I also track which books I "abandon" and which games I "complete" (since abandoning books is the uncommon case, and &ndash; for me anyway &ndash; completing games is also the uncommon case).
-Moar data for the eventual meaningless statistics displays I will eventually add now that I have all this juicy metadata about my behavior.
+Moar data for the meaningless statistics displays I will eventually add now that I have all this juicy metadata about my behavior.

 That's probably enough about I/O for now.
 If you like to obsess about your own input and output as much as I do, feel free to give it a try.
 I even registered a fancy `.app` domain: